-Today, End Violent Encounters has grown to provide supportive services such as advocacy, counseling, crisis intervention, children's programs and community education to survivors of many forms of violence including: domestic, sexual, stalking, and elder abuse.
+Today, End Violent Encounters has grown to provide supportive services such as advocacy, medical advocacy, counseling, crisis intervention, children's programs and community education to survivors of many forms of violence including domestic, sexual, stalking, and elder abuse.

-To provide supportive services to survivors of domestic and sexual violence, while empowering our community through education and awareness.
+To support domestic and sexual abuse survivors on their journey of healing and empower our community through education and awareness.

 EVE, End Violent Encounters is a 501(c)3 nonprofit that provides supportive services to survivors of domestic and sexual violence, stalking and elder abuse.

-EVE programs use a nonjudgmental, supportive and strengths-based approach.
-They are client centered and are offered to all, regardless of race, religion, ethnicity, nationality, sexual orientation, gender, actual or perceived gender identities, ability, income, marital status, age, and veteran status.
-You do not have to live in Eaton or Ingham County to receive services.
+EVE programs use a nonjudgmental, supportive, and strengths-based approach.
+They are client-centered and are offered to all, regardless of race, religion, ethnicity, nationality, sexual orientation, gender identity or expression, ability, income, marital status, age, and veteran status.
+You do not have to live in Clinton, Eaton or Ingham County to receive services.

 Live Life Empowered